 - Students can access, develop, and use information to analyze business problems and propose feasible solutions.

 A minimum of 128 credit hours consisting of the following:

 - 42 required credit hours

-- 9 upper-level School of Business & Technology credit hours
+- 9 upper-level School of Business and Technology credit hours

 - Applicable university global citizenship or general education program hours